Configurations, Tessellations and Tone Networks: The Tonnetz as a Levi Graph

 \section{The Tonnetz as a Levi Graph}

 The tonnetz has been studied extensively in the literature of music and mathematics.
-It would be out of place to attempt a bibliography here, but we mention Lewin (1987), Hyer (1989), Cohn (1996, 1997, 1998, 2011, 2012), Douthett \& Steinbach (1998), Childs (1998), Crans, Fiore, \& Satyendra (2009), Gollin \& Rehding (2011), Tymoczko (2011a, 2011b, 2012), Catanzaro (2011), Yust (2017) and Rietsch (2024) as examples of recent work on the tonnetz.
+It would be out of place to attempt a bibliography here, but we mention Lewin (1987), Hyer (1989), Cohn (1996, 1997, 1998, 2012), Douthett and Steinbach (1998), Childs (1998), Gollin (1998), Gollin and Rehding (2011), Tymoczko (2011, 2012), Catanzaro (2011), Yust (2018), Cubarsi (2024) and Rietsch (2024) as examples of recent work on the tonnetz.

+Most investigations of the tonnetz have tended to develop ideas around the triangular graph of Figure \ref{Triangular_tessellation}, representing triads as ``assemblies of atomistic pitch-class components'' (see Cohn 2012 at page 114) or else the ``fused-triad'' hexagonal graph of Figure \ref{tonnetz_tessellation}, along with the group-theoretic ideas implicit in both of these representations.

+Though not inconsistent with such programs, we prefer a different approach to the tonnetz -- one that allows more readily for the far-reaching generalizations ultimately required for treating other harmonic structures, such as those arising with tetrachords or with forms of music outside of the extended common practice.

-Our starting point is the observation that the Eulerian tonnetz can be represented by a bipartite graph of the form shown in Figure 1.
-Major chords are represented by white vertices and minor chords are represented by black vertices.
-Each major chord is connected to the vertices associated with the three minor chords and each minor chord is connected to the vertices associated with the three major chords.
+Our starting point is the observation that the tonnetz can be represented by the regular bipartite graph of degree three and order 24 shown in Figure \ref{eulerian_tonnetz}.
+Major triads are represented by white vertices and minor triads by black vertices.
+Each major triad is connected to the vertices of three minor triads and each minor triad is connected to the vertices of three major triads.
 For example, $CM$ is connected to $Em$, $Cm$, $Am$, whereas $Cm$ is connected to $E_{\flat}M$, $CM$, $A_{\flat}M$.
+Various well-known features of the tonnetz can be read off from this graph and less well-known aspects of the tonnetz also become apparent.